sCrypt-Inc/scryptlib/README.md

 ## Local Unit Tests

 A useful method `verify(txContext)` is provided for each contract function call.
 It would execute the function call with the given context locally.
-The `txContext` argument provides some context information of the current transaction, needed only if signature is checked inside the contract.
+The `txContext` argument provides some context information of the current transaction, **needed only if signature is checked inside the contract**.
 ```typescript
 {
   tx?: any;                 // current transaction represented in bsv.Transaction object